jente01t/AutoSecure-VPN/README.md

 - Firewall rules allowing WinRM (TCP 5985/5986).
 - Administrator credentials for remote systems.

-WARNING: script uses Internet Connection Sharing (ICS), VPN wont have outisde connection when network adapter already in use.
-Dubble check if adapter is not already in use.
+> [!WARNING]
+> This script uses Internet Connection Sharing (ICS) to enable NAT for VPN clients.
+If your network adapter is already configured for ICS (e.g., sharing internet with another network), the VPN may not establish an external connection.
+Ensure no other ICS configuration is active on the adapter before running the script.

 ---